Swaledale and Muker meadows

 Birkdale, Upper Swaledale

 Passing through Keld I headed on towards Muker.
-I couldnt resist stopping to take a couple of shots from the “regular” locations.
+I couldn’t resist stopping to take a couple of shots from the “regular” locations.

 Dales barn in Swaledale